IPKKND 3: Gul Khan Stands By Her Casting; Barun Sobti & Shivani Tomar Want Fans To Watch The Show!

 When asked how is Advay different from Arnab, Barun was quoted by a leading daily as saying, "He is not an angry young man.
 We are not trying to replicate the earlier character that I played.
 This is a hostile, dark and unapologetic character.
 This is different realm altogether."

-When asked if it was a conscious decision from your side to not be seen on TV for some time, Barun said, "No it's nothing like that.
+When asked if it was a conscious decision from his side to not be seen on TV for some time, Barun said, "No, it's nothing like that.
 Acting is not a contractual job.
 We are freelancers and I picked up what I liked doing according to the commitment and time that I had."

-Barun says that he is not comfortable doing a same daily soap and that's the reason he opted for a finite series like this (IPKKND).
+Barun says that he is not comfortable doing the daily soap and that's the reason he opted for a finite series like this (IPKKND).
 He feels that 'it gets difficult after a certain period of time to write characters.
 So, if it is a finite series it becomes better entertainment wise for everyone.'

 He also added that he is not a big fan of reality shows.
 He says that reality shows make him nervous.